DETAILED ACTION

 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.

-The position is taken that it would have been obvious at the time of effective filing to rearrange the pod tray of Jeong to be entirely on the front exterior wall of the dishrack to achieve the same and predictable dispensing results, since it has been held that rearranging parts of an invention involves only routine skill in the art.
+The position is taken that it would have been obvious at the time of effective filing to rearrange the pod tray of Jeong to be mounted such that at least a portion of the pod tray extends beyond the bottom of the dish rack and on the exterior of the dishrack to achieve the same and predictable detergent dispensing results, since it has been held that rearranging parts of an invention involves only routine skill in the art.
 See MPEP § 2144.04(VI)(C) regarding Obviousness and Rearrangement of Parts.

-Regarding claim 7, Jeong discloses the claimed invention including plural clips for engaging wire tines.
-Jeong discloses clips for engaging a horizontal wire time and inclined wire tine, but does not expressly disclose a clip for engaging a vertical wire tine (claim 7) or use of four hooks for connecting the bottom surface of the dishrack (claim 16).
+Regarding claim 7, Jeong discloses the claimed invention including plural clips (46,47) for engaging wire tines.
+Jeong discloses clips for engaging a horizontal wire time and inclined wire tine, but does not expressly disclose a clip for engaging a vertical wire tine (claim 7).
 However, the position is taken that it would have been obvious to one having ordinary skill in the art at the time of effective filing to rearrange the clips at any matching wire tine angle to clip on to the dishrack as desired, since it has been held that rearranging parts of an invention involves only routine skill in the art.
 See MPEP § 2144.04(VI)(C) regarding Obviousness and Rearrangement of Parts.
 Furthermore, Jeong discloses plural clips but does not expressly disclose four clips.
 However, merely duplicating the number of clips would achieve the same and predictable results of clipping the tray to the dishrack and is considered prima facie obvious.
 It has been held that mere duplication of the essential working parts of a device involves only routine skill in the art.
 See MPEP § 2144.04(VI)(B) regarding Obviousness and Duplication of Parts.

 a cabinet defining an interior (outer portion of 5);